Greg Aragon is a freelance writer from Los Angeles, who writes about construction around the Golden State.

 As ENR Editor-at-Large for Management, Business and Workforce, Debra K. Rubin has a broad vantage for news, issues and trends in global engineering, architecture and construction—from corporate finance and executive management to regulation and risk, next-generation workforce and developing markets such as offshore wind energy.

-Debra also launched and manages ENR's Top 200 Environmental Firms ranking, which defines a $51-billion global market; is editor of ENR WorkforceToday e-newsletter on industry talent management; and supervises content for the popular Industry Buzz page, which leads ENR’s monthly Contractor Business Strategy report.
-She also is an organizer of ENR's annual Groundbreaking Women in Construction conference, a major forum for women's career issues in construction.
+Debra also launched and manages ENR's Top 200 Environmental Firms ranking, which defines a $51-billion global market; is editor of ENR WorkforceToday e-newsletter on industry talent management; and supervises content for the Industry Buzz page, which leads ENR’s monthly Contractor Business Strategy report.
+She also is an organizer of ENR's annual Groundbreaking Women in Construction conference, a major AEC industry forum for talent management and women's career advancement.

-Click here for more detail on the 2019 conference now in formation.
+Click here for more detail on the 2019 conference in May in San Francisco and plans in formation for the 2020 event.

 Debra's reporting for ENR on the 2001 Ground Zero attack damage, response and recovery earned a Jesse B. Neal award from B2B media giant Connectiv and is featured in the National September 11 Memorial & Museum in New York City.